itineraries

 Underneath, there's a small archaeological museum (Roman ruins discovered during construction) and shaded benches if you need a rest.

-Best time to visit: Late afternoon for golden light or just before sunset.
+Visit in the late afternoon for golden light or just before sunset.

-Torre del Oro & The River
+Torre del Oro and the River

 As the sun dips, walk to Torre del Oro on the banks of the Guadalquivir River.